Police ‘assessing’ claims made in Bible John podcast

 Three women were killed in 1968 and 1969 in Glasgow and their murders have never been solved.

-Police have said they are “assessing” claims made in a podcast covering three mysterious murders in the 1960s.
+Police have said they are “assessing” claims made in a podcast covering the Bible John murders in the 1960s.

-Patricia Docker, 25, Jemima McDonald, 32 and Helen Puttock, 29, were all killed in Glasgow in 1968 and 1969 after visiting the Barrowland Ballroom in the city’s east end.
+Patricia Docker, 25, Jemima MacDonald, 31, and Helen Puttock, 29, were all killed in Glasgow in 1968 and 1969 after visiting the Barrowland Ballroom in the city’s east end.

-The murders, which have never been solved despite one of the largest police inquiries in Scottish history, became a media sensation, with blame being foisted on to a man named only as Bible John, owing to his quoting of scripture during a taxi journey with Ms Puttock and her sister before she was murdered.
+The murders remain unsolved despite one of the largest police inquiries in Scottish history, with the suspect known only as Bible John due to quoting scripture during a taxi journey with Ms Puttock and her sister before she was murdered.

 A podcast released by the BBC last year examined the cases, speaking to the families of the victims and former police officers who investigated the murders.